 Caroline Copeman (Senior Visiting Fellow), Fiona Ash (Visiting Fellow) and Jacqueline Williams (CCE consultant), from CCE’s governance team, explore Lived Experience on nonprofit boards, marking the launch of CCE's new resource on this important topic.
 The discussion considered the benefits and value to boards of including trustees with lived experience, and how to overcome some of the barriers and issues that may be encountered.

 Respond, reset, recover: COVID-19 and the VCSE sector (23rd March 2021)

 Webinar: Respond, reset, recover: COVID-19 and the VCSE sector, 12 months in and what lessons have we learnt?

 12 months in, what are the key lessons we are learning about the way that the voluntary, community and social enterprise sector is being impacted by and has responded to COVID-19?

-In this presentation, Professor Daniel King will highlight some of the key lessons being learnt from the ESRC project being conducted with NCVO, bringing out the implications for theory, policy and practice.
+In this presentation, Professor Daniel King highlighted some of the key lessons being learnt from the ESRC project being conducted with NCVO, bringing out the implications for theory, policy and practice.

 About CCE Charity Talks

 Hear charity leaders share their expertise on the challenges facing the sector.
 This evening lecture series has welcomed over 10,000 attendees since it was founded 25 years ago.

 Our Charity Talks are split into the following three sections: